What is alveolar rhabdomyosarcoma?

 - Chemotherapy: All children with rhabdomyosarcoma receive chemotherapy as part of their treatment regimen.
 The type of chemotherapy agent, dose, and the number of treatments given depends on whether the child has low-, intermediate-, or high-risk rhabdomyosarcoma.

 - Radiation therapy: In addition to chemotherapy and surgery, some kids with rhabdomyosarcoma benefit from radiotherapy.

 What is the current state of rhabdomyosarcoma research?

-Research that looks at the causes and treatment of rhabdomyosarcoma has greatly improved the care of patients over the last few decades.
-Approximately 80% of patients with low-risk rhabdomyosarcoma can now be cured of their disease.
-But for kids with cancer, there are still many challenges to face — challenges like:
+Research that looks at the causes and treatment of rhabdomyosarcoma has greatly improved the care of rhabdomyosarcoma patients over the last few decades.
+Unfortunately kids with aveoloar rhabdomyosarcoma continue to have poorer outcomes because of its aggressive and metastatic nature.
+There are many challenges to face — challenges like:

 - Improving the outcome of patients, especially those with high-risk disease or disease that recurs.